ghlrobin/articles/_index.md

 ---
-title: Welcome to my website 🎉
+title: Glad you're here!
+Take a look around.
 date: 2025-10-13
 description: A Personal blog by Robin (Ganghyeok) Lee for anything and everything.
 showDate: false
-tags:
+tags: []
-  - blogging
 ---

 I write about what I learned, provide guides on things I am interested in and share my opinions on variety of topics.
 Naturally, the website is separated into three main sections: